Driving in France After Brexit: 2021 Onwards

 British holidaymakers or second-home owners visiting France will be pleased to learn that you won’t need an International Driving Licence to be able to legally drive in France.

-If you’re travelling by ferry or Eurotunnel and bringing your own car, you will once again be required to display a GB sticker on a UK registered car entering France, but most of the other guidelines set out in our Driving in France section remain the same.
-The biggest change is that British drivers in France will now be required to carry a Green Card insurance document, to prove your vehicle has the necessary insurance.
+If you’re travelling by ferry or Eurotunnel and bringing your own car, you will be required to display a UK sticker on a UK registered car entering France, but most of the other guidelines set out in our Driving in France section remain the same.

 Speaking of insurance, be sure to check that your UK car insurance covers you overseas – many companies, including the RAC, have confirmed that they will continue to offer European insurance and breakdown cover.